smldms/FXH-START-P5JS/README.md

 ## CREATIVE COMMONS LICENSE

-Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) : https://creativecommons.org/licenses/by-sa/4.0/
+Attribution 4.0 International (CC BY 4.0) : https://creativecommons.org/licenses/by/4.0/

 ## ABOUT ME